voyeg3r/dotfaster/vim/wiki/dicasvim.md

-    :t10   ................... copy current line to the line below line 10 :t$    ................... copy current line to the end of file :m$    ................... move current line to the end of file
+    :t10   ................... copy current line to the line below line 10 :t$    ................... copy current line to the end of file :m$    ................... move current line to the end of file :/user-friend/m$ ......... move next "user-friend" to the final line

 1 - Instead of jumping to the line
 2 - pressing yy